Rayman (video game): Production and release

 Rayman was developed for the Super NES CD-ROM until the peripheral was cancelled in 1993.
-This version was rediscovered in 2016.
+This version was rediscovered in 2016 and released officially in 2026.

 When Ancel noticed the waning public interest in the Atari ST, he pivoted the development towards the Super NES CD-ROM, a peripheral for the Super Nintendo Entertainment System.
 When Nintendo cancelled the peripheral in 1993, that version of Rayman was also scrapped.
-It was considered lost media until Houde rediscovered a copy dated 1992 in October 2016.
+It was presumed lost until Houde rediscovered a copy dated 1992 in October 2016.
 With his permission, the programmer Omar Cornut released it online in July 2017.

 Michel Guillemot eventually assigned additional developers to the project and allocated 15 million francs for its development.
 The production became split between two locations: While Ubi Soft's Montreuil headquarters continued to work on technical tasks, the creative team around Ancel and Houde worked from Ancel's hometown, Montpellier.
 The project's headcount grew to 100 people.
 The team moved the production over to the Atari Jaguar, a console they felt could handle the graphics they aimed for.
 Later, they decided to also bring the game to the PlayStation and the Sega Saturn due to their more capable hardware.
 Ubi Soft made Rayman a launch title for the North American and European releases of the PlayStation, seeking to outclass competing platformers from Japan by releasing it simultaneously with a new powerful system.

 Rayman on the Jaguar was first displayed at the 1994 Summer Consumer Electronics Show.
 In late 1994, magazine advertisements announced Rayman as a title for the Atari Jaguar with a release in the fall or by December 1994.
 Pre-release promos of the PlayStation had advertised a release date of Rayman on 13 January 1995 in Japan.
 Later, Japanese magazines stated a release date for the PlayStation version as being June 1995.
 Similarly, American magazines reported a Jaguar release by June 1995, as well as versions for the 32X and 3DO, both of which were cancelled.

 Rayman was released on 7 September 1995 for the PlayStation in North America.
 During September, it was published for the Atari Jaguar, and in November for the Sega Saturn.
 A version for MS-DOS was released in December 1995 in Europe and in North American in April 1996.
 Also in April 1996, a preview demo with the first of six worlds was released for the PlayStation and Sega Saturn.

+The MS-DOS version of the game in particular later received several expansion packs.
+1997's Rayman Designer (also known as Rayman's World in Europe) included a level editor alongside 24 new levels by the design team.
+1998's Rayman by His Fans amassed 40 fan-made levels created through the level editor.
+1999's Rayman 60 Levels contained 60 levels by designers at Ubisoft.